geier/pycarddav/README.rst

 You can also import, delete or backup single cards (backup also works for the whole collection, but please don't rely on it just yet).
 See *pc_query --help* for how to use these and for some more options.

+*pycarddav* can be configured to use different CardDAV accounts, see the example config for details.
+An account can be specified with *-a account_name* with all three utilies.
+If no account is chosen all searching and syncing actions will use all configured accounts, while on adding cards the first configured account will be used.

 Import Addresses from Mutt
 --------------------------